ocaml/ocaml.org/data/tutorials/lg_04_labels.md

 - : int list = [1; 2; 3; 4; 5; 6; 7; 8; 9; 10]
 ```

-There is also a shorthand way to name the arguments, so that the label
+There is also a shorthand way to name the arguments so that the label
-is the same as the variable in the function definition:
+matches the variable in the function definition:

 ```ocaml
 # let may ~f x =